Basic Food Work Requirements - Work Registration

 Work Registrants Who are ABAWDs

-• Able Bodied Adult Without Dependents (ABAWD) are a subset of Work Registrants who must meet further requirements in order to remain eligible for benefits.
+• Able Bodied Adult Without Dependents (ABAWD) are a subset of Work Registrants who must meet further requirements to remain eligible for benefits.

 • ABAWD clients are referred to options to meet their participation requirements.